Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 2. Niche Blogs

-Niche blogs are strictly focused on a very specific topic or subject.
-Unlike personal blogs, a niche blog sticks to one main area of interest.
+Niche blogs are focused on a very specific topic.
+Unlike personal blogs, niche blogs focus on one main area of interest.
 With a niche blog, you can attract an audience that is interested in that one subject by narrowing down your content.

 The biggest benefit of niche blogs is that they help you build authority in your chosen subject.
 Readers (and even Google) start to see you as someone who really knows the topic.
 This can make your blog more trustworthy and increase your chances of ranking higher in search results.

-Plus, advertisers and sponsors love niche blogs because they can directly target the right audience.
+Plus, advertisers and sponsors love niche blogs because they can target the right audience directly.

 For example, if you run a fitness niche blog, you can promote workout gear, healthy meal plans, or gym programs that are useful to your readers.